python-can-define-radio/sdr-course/classroom_activities/Ch01_Diving_in_Headfirst/020_Spec_A_paragradio.md

 ### Introduction

-Viewing the spectrum is useful.
-In order to effect change to the electromagnetic spectrum we first have to be able to **_see_** those frequencies.
+Most of us have listened to an FM Radio at least once in our lives.
+We may even know that the music on these radio stations is transmitted using electromagnetic waves.
+However, it can be difficult to imagine what this looks like   **_see_** those frequencies.

 ### Execution